satellasoft/EasyUrlShortener/README.md

 - To exit the page, simply click the **X** button located at the top right of the screen.
 - To refresh the page, simply click the **R** button located at the top right of the screen.

+# Author
+This system was created in a series of PHP video classes for satellasoft.com portal, all classes are in portuguese-br. www.satellasoft.com